uvammm/uvammm.github.io/src/content/syllabus-draft.md

 except in situations where there are problems or where not all team members contribute fully to the project.
 All students are expected to be present at all the project meetings and presentations.

+Grades will be calculated with several different weightings, where your grade is based primarily on whichever weighting results in the highest score.
+The range of possible weightings is:

+- Project 1: 0-5%
+- Project 2: 5-15%
+- Project 3: 10-20%
+- Project 4: 10-25%
+- Final Project: 25-75%
+- Class Contribution: 0-25%

+Spend your energy focusing on what you are learning, instead of worrying about your grade.

 ## Honor